heitorrapcinski/simply-for-fun/learning/ibm-z-plataform/README.md

-# This is my learning trail to IBM Z Plataform
+# This is my learning path to IBM Z Plataform

 ## Courses in [IBM Learn](https://learn.ibm.com)